Tianscar/soundtouch-jni/README.md

 The JNI-packaged SoundTouch repository which can be used on the Android platform.

-The basic functionality is fully encapsulated and PCM data can be processed directly.
+The basic functions is fully encapsulated and PCM data can be processed directly.

 JavaDoc: https://tianscar.github.io/SoundTouch4Android/